sebastienroy/shutter_speed_tester/Development/01_OperationalConcepts/OperationalStories.md

 - Tools that have both properties
 - Tools built by makers, but not integrated at all, not usable by common camera hobist

-So, there is a room for a tool that would be all integrated, easy to use, at a reasonable price tag, let say around 35€.
+So, there is a room for a tool that would be all integrated, easy to use, at a reasonable price tag, let say less than 50€.